According to Theomatics.com (Del Washburn), the number of the beast is 616.

 But when they are sorry for their sins, God opens their spiritual eyes and ears, and He gives them the ability to believe.

 Washburn did not assign random numbers to the letters.
 He used the old established assignments from 2000 years ago.
 Look in any Websterʼs dictionary.
 It shows the Hebrew and Greek letters with their ancient number assignments.

 I love the Bible.
 I love righteousness, honesty, love, humility, gentleness, kindness, helpfulness, and the poor.
 Most of the practice of my religion is in helping the poor and getting the good news to people whoʼve never heard it.
 The Bible has a “ring of truth” about it.
 It sounds like the truth.

-ED: "Sounds like?"
-It "sounds like" some historical truth mixed with superstition to me.
+Edward: “Sounds like?”
+It “sounds like” some historical truth mixed with superstition to me.

 For instance, the Bible says that the neglect of the poor is a serious sin,

-ED: A lot of religions say that.
+Edward: A lot of religions say that.

 and that if we allow the perishing to perish, we are guilty of murder.
 Yet, if I repent, God will forgive and accept me!
 Only Jesus has this kind of message.

-ED: I was a "born again Bible believer," fully repentant.
+Edward: I was a “born again Bible believer,” fully repentant.
 You can read my testimony as well as those of others on the internet and in my book, Leaving the Fold: Testimonies of Former Fundamentalists.
 Many people have left their respective conservative Christian folds after learning more about the Bible.